thosgood/this-weeks-finds/markdown/151-200/week188.md

 k).

-If you drop a bunch of balls in the top and catch them as they fall out the bottom, you\'ll get an approximately Gaussian distribution of balls, like this:
+If you drop a bunch of balls in the top and catch them as they fall out the bottom, you'll get an approximately Gaussian distribution of balls, like this:

                                    1